top of page

 3. Navigation

 Park at the Glen Nevis visitor centre.
 5 mins drive from Fort William (paid parking).
-On a nice day ensure you are early to guarantee parking and a healthy time margin (0800ish).
+On a nice day ensure you are early to guarantee parking and a healthy time margin for daylight (0800ish).
 (Pin for visitor centre: https://maps.app.goo.gl/MBuBrjVDLPSQuCiQ7).

 Carry a map and download the OS app with subscription (£25 per year subscription).